oheger/LineDJ/archiveStartup/README.md

 * obtains the `ClientApplicationContext` from the OSGi registry
 * reads the configuration for the management application which also contains the settings for the media archive
-* creates the actors implementing the functionality of the media archive
+* creates the actors implementing the functionality of the union media archive
-* triggers a scan of the configured media root directories

-This module must be deployed for applications that need to run the media archive in the local JVM.
+The union media archive is then up and running.
+It can be populated from other archive components, e.g. a local archive on the same or a remote machine.